For years, the City of Durham used debt management software best described as “archaic.”

 DebtBook has become a single source of truth for the City of Durham’s debt information.
 Finance professionals across multiple departments are using it to track information, schedule and make payments, and strategize and plan for the future.
 And because they’re all collaborating within the same system, they can trust that they all have access to the most up-to-date and accurate information.

 DebtBook allows users to store documents within the application, meaning Desiderio and her team have access to all the supporting documentation they need to verify information.
-And since our platform is cloud-based, those documents are also secure, protected from any future cyber attacks.
+And since the platform is cloud-based, those documents are also secure, protected from any future cyber attacks.

 Superior customer service